 Blogging can be a hobby as well as a business activity.
-You must report all income, even if the income is tax-free.
+You shall report all income, even if the income is tax-free.

 Blogging as a hobby

-Blogging is considered to be a hobby when it’s non-commercial, i.e. it does not generate a profit or financial benefits.
-Income from hobbies will not be taxable, and you’re not entitled to deductions for costs attributable to such activity.
+Blogging is considered a hobby when it’s non-commercial, meaning that it does not generate a profit or financial benefits.
+Income from hobbies is not taxable, nor can you claim deductions for costs attributable to such activity.
 However, you must still declare any income in your tax return.
-See the definition of hobby/commercial activity, or contact your local tax office for more information.
+Do you need to know more about hobbies and commercial activity?
+See the definition of hobby/commercial activity.
+If you have any questions, you can find contact information at contact us.

 Blogging as a commercial activity

 Blogging is considered a commercial activity if it:

 - is carried on at own expense and risk

 - is expected to have a certain scope and duration, and